-Join us for the first of a monthly reading series to take place in the Gallery at Atlas, hosted by Ruth Danon.
+Join us for the first of a monthly reading series to take place in the Gallery at Atlas, Curated by Ruth Danon.

 Our first event features renowned authors Laura Sims & Julie Chibbaro, bios to follow:

 Laura Sims will be reading from her novel "Looker"